Holocaust Educator Study Tour

 Price: $2,500 (subsidized: actual cost $4500, based on double occupancy and flights from Toronto)

-Support for this program is generously provided by the Claims Conference, Government of Canada, and private donors.
+Support for this program is generously provided by the Claims Conference, the Government of Canada and and private donors.

 About the Program: The Holocaust Educators’ Study Tour provides a unique opportunity to engage with sites of Jewish heritage, culture, and remembrance in addition to sites of destruction associated with the Holocaust.
 The 2016 program departs Toronto on the evening of July 5, arriving in Vienna on July 6.
 The program concludes in Warsaw, departing the morning of July 17 directly to Toronto.